Seattle City Light

 Recommendation

-Include a catalog or summary at the start of the documentation, along with a side navigation guide for easier access to key sections.
-Add links to the lighting and non-lighting requirements, and incorporate a section with bulleted next steps.
+Include a catalog or summary at the beginning of the documentation with a side navigation guide for easier access to key sections, such as the lighting and non-lighting requirements, and add a section with bulleted next steps.

 Outcomes